 - 1. The number of traffic intersections that need to be tested.
 (The majority of complaints concern about 43 traffic interchanges.) - 2.
 The quantity of new products to be tested (reflectors and lamps).
 You estimate that nine manufacturers have new products worth evaluating. - 3.
-The need for quality control in both film procurement and processing.
-All film should come from a single manufacturer and be bought from a single source at the same time so they are part of the same production batch.
-Similarly, all exposed film should be processed and printed at a single location at the same time (i.e. using the same chemicals at the same temperature).
+The need for quality photo processing.
+All pictures should be printed from the same source so they are part of the same production batch. - 4.
+The need for similar ambient light conditions at each location (e.g. the same time of night; the absence or presence of a moon in roughly the same phase; the consistent absence or presence of cloud cover; and the absence of traffic and attendant headlights).

-- 4. The need for similar ambient light conditions at each location (e.g. the same time of night; the absence or presence of a moon in roughly the same phase; the consistent absence or presence of cloud cover; and the absence of traffic and attendant headlights). - 5.
-The need to establish a standard "shooting method."
-That is, by experimenting beforehand, to predetermine an optimum lens aperture setting and exposure time, such as f.16 at 1/125 second. - 6.
-The amount of film (number of exposures) you would need at each location.
-Probably, two 36exposure films would suffice. - The need to conduct a "trial run" at two locations, one well lit and one poorly lit, to ensure you are getting definable images at both ends of the range.
+- 5. The need to establish a standard "shooting method."
+That is, by experimenting beforehand, to predetermine an optimum lens aperture setting and exposure time such as f.16 at 1/125 second. - 6.
+The need to conduct a "trial run" at two locations, one well lit and one poorly lit, to ensure you are getting definable images at both ends of the range.
 Doing this will help iron out bugs before you start the tests.

 What will the cost be?
-You consider six aspects: labour; travel; new product acquisition and installation; designing and painting patterns on the display boards; purchasing film; and processing and printing the film.
+You consider five aspects: labour; travel; new product acquisition and installation; designing and painting patterns on the display boards; and processing and printing the photos.

-Travel costs (which include mileage, accommodation for one night, and meals) you work out at an average of \$285 per location for the 22 more distant locations, and nothing for the closer locations.
+Travel costs (which include mileage, accommodation for one night, and meals) you work out at an average of \$485 per location for the 22 more distant locations, and nothing for the closer locations.
 You also obtain a quotation from Multi-Media Consultants at 2020 Whyte Avenue to make the display boards for \$670.
 You expect product manufacturers to supply and install samples of their lights and signs free of charge.
-Film costs you still have to determine, by phoning local filmprocessing houses.
-Fern Kosteniuk, head of the Department of Tourism, agrees to lend your department an SLR camera and tripod for two months.
+Fern Kosteniuk, head of the Department of Tourism, agrees to lend your department an SLR digital camera and tripod for two months.

-You phone around and establish that the best price for a Vancourt model 2120A digital light meter with integrated printer, which is the standard in the light measurement industry, will be \$7295, plus tax.
+You phone around and establish that the best price for a Vancourt model 2120A digital light meter with integrated printer, which is the standard in the light measurement industry, will be \$2295, plus tax.